by Willy Wood

 1) THIS IS A BUSINESS

 You and your child are looking for the best deal possible.
 In turn, the coach who is recruiting you is looking for the very best athletes they can sign.
-Even in the sport of track and field there is great pressure upon coaches to win.
+Even in the sport of track and field, there is great pressure upon coaches to win.
 While I was a college coach, I had bonuses written into my contract that would pay me an additional 15-50% of my annual income based solely upon performance.
 It is important to not lose sight of the fact that this endeavor is an oddly two-sided equation.

-You have the business aspect on one side, but you also have the personal relationship between the coach and athlete on the other side.
+You have the business aspect on one side, but you also have a personal relationship between the coach and athlete on the other side.
 The relationship in many ways will determine the success of this business endeavor.
 The relationship your child possesses with his coach will impact your child's overall college experience and quality of their running career.
 If at all possible, don't simply settle for the money -- there is too much at stake.
 Fight for the best deal that you are able to obtain, but don't give away quality of life for the deal.

 2) EMPOWER YOUR CHILD